Dabvexx/DabVexx.github.io/_posts/2025-4-15-project-vexxed-renderer.md

 I learned quite a lot during this process.
 The main things I learned was C++ and graphics programming.
 Graphics programming has always been an interest of mine, and writing all the code to render something from scratch has been really interestin, and given me alot of insight for how graphics programming works, suck as the graphics rendering pipeline with rasterization and frame buffers.
 C++ was also really cool to learn, and should be a quite useful skill to add to my belt as it is a very powerful language.

+I found making my own glTF parser very fun and interesting, as I could for the most part reverse engineer how the file was laid out.
+I have been really interested in reverse engineering, but have always found it very intimidating to use gihidra or read bytes in a hex editor for hours, so this was like an interesting way to dip my toes in the proverbial water.

+The way the camera moves is also very interesting once you wrap your head around why.
+You would intuitivly thing the camera moves around the world, but really the camera stays still as the world moves around the camera.
+This is much easier way as warping a mesh is much easier than warping a view point.

 ---

 # Examples in action